 Colloid mills are used for highly viscous products or products with high amounts of suspended solid particles.

-In terms of construction, these homogenizers are the closest to high shear mixers.
+In terms of construction, these homogenizers are the closest to high-shear mixers.
 Their rotor-stator assembly is sometimes called a mixing head, generator, or probe.
 The assembly is lowered into a batching tank, vessel, tube, or container where the premix fluid is homogenized.

 Bead mills (sometimes referred to as ball mills) are homogenizers that employ beads for mechanically grinding and breaking large particles dispersed in the premix fluid.
 The beads are grinding media that reduce particle size by strong impact and shearing forces.

 The beads are loaded inside the container and are in contact with the premix fluid.
 They are then agitated by internal, rotating components such as paddles and blades.
 Agitation can also be done by centrifugally spinning the container at extremely high speeds.
-Agitation using rotating components is typically seen in larger homogenizers that are in line with the production stream.
+Agitation using rotating components is typically seen in larger homogenizers in line with the production stream.
 Agitation through a centrifugal action is commonly used in laboratories for preparing homogenized product samples.

 These homogenizers use blades as their rotor.
 Unlike the colloid mills and rotor-stator homogenizers, they do not have a shear gap formed with a stator.
 The shearing effect is developed only by the high-speed rotation of the blade.
 Their construction and operation closely resemble that of a blender.